 State Farm insurance is available through local agents, so every time you have an issue, there's a contact person who can help you.
 They make it easy to deal with one local agent for your home, rental property, cars, and life insurance.
 They also offer online policy management, a mobile app, and the ability to make and track claims online.

-MetLife offers rental insurance coverage in all 50 states.
+MetLife offers rental insurance coverage in many areas.
 The company has an AM Best financial strength rating of A+ (Superior) and a Moody’s rating of Aa3 (High Quality).
-Their NAIC trend report shows consistently low levels of complaints over the last three years.
+Although their NAIC trend report shows higher-than-average levels of complaints over the last three years, MetLife's complaint index score went from 2.40 for 2019 down to 1.24 for 2020, which is near average for its market.

 We chose MetLife as the best option for bundling coverage because it is one of the only insurers with discounts for any kind of bundling, including home, auto, life insurance, plus discounts for those who have employer-sponsored group insurance with MetLife.